CassieMarie0728/my-awesomeness/README.md

 - [brabadu/awesome-fonts](https://github.com/brabadu/awesome-fonts) - Curated list of fonts and everything
 - [carpedm20/awesome-hacking](https://github.com/carpedm20/awesome-hacking) - A curated list of awesome Hacking tutorials, tools and resources
 - [cloudflare/skills](https://github.com/cloudflare/skills) - Skills for teaching agents how to build on Cloudflare.
+- [codebydant/ubuntuExternalHDD](https://github.com/codebydant/ubuntuExternalHDD) - This is a tutorial to install ubuntu 20.4 in an external HDD without removing the internal HDD in windows.
 - [corsa-center/oss-documents](https://github.com/corsa-center/oss-documents) - Collecting guidance, documents, examples, templates for open-source software projects, such as on governance, roadmaps, contributing, licenses, codes of conduct, etc.
 - [cyberkernelofficial/docker-in-termux](https://github.com/cyberkernelofficial/docker-in-termux) - This repository contains instructions on how to install Docker in Termux, without root.
 - [dalinvip/Awesome-ChatGPT](https://github.com/dalinvip/Awesome-ChatGPT) - ChatGPT资料汇总学习，持续更新......